PEXANE2/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-how-to-manage-redis-cache-powershell.md

     Connect-AzAccount -Environment (Get-AzEnvironment -Name AzureChinaCloud)

-Azure Çin Bulutu'nda önbellek oluşturmak için aşağıdaki konumlardan birini kullanın.
+Azure Çin bulutunda bir önbellek oluşturmak için aşağıdaki konumlardan birini kullanın.

 * Doğu Çin
 * Kuzey Çin

-Azure China Cloud hakkında daha fazla bilgi için, [Çin'de 21Vianet tarafından işletilen Azure için Azure ChinaCloud'a](https://www.windowsazure.cn/)bakın.
+Azure Çin bulutu hakkında daha fazla bilgi için bkz. [Çin 'de 21Vianet tarafından işletilen Azure Için AzureChinaCloud](https://www.windowsazure.cn/).

-### <a name="to-connect-to-microsoft-azure-germany"></a>Microsoft Azure Almanya'ya bağlanmak için
+### <a name="to-connect-to-microsoft-azure-germany"></a>Microsoft Azure Almanya bağlanmak için
-Microsoft Azure Almanya'ya bağlanmak için aşağıdaki komutlardan birini kullanın.
+Microsoft Azure Almanya bağlanmak için aşağıdaki komutlardan birini kullanın.

     Connect-AzAccount -EnvironmentName AzureGermanCloud